rsissman15/phase-1-final-project/README.md

     > to a specific drink.
 To navigate (or send a request) to that path, the `id`
     > number will be inserted into the URL in place of `:id`, e.g.,
     > `http://localhost:3000/drinks/1`

+2. Once you run the server, you will be directed to the home page.
+If you click on the "Drink List" tab, you will see cards with a drink's image, ingredients, instructions and a heart button.
+If a drink interests you, you can click the heart button and that way you know later on what you want to make.

+3.